October 31st

 Farming is a profession of hope!

 Day and night, they protect and cultivate their crops to ensure that others are fed.
-Farmers are our annadātā, our givers of food.
-Without them, no other profession could survive, for food sustains us all.
-Their dedication, hard work, and grit allow us to thrive, and yet no gratitude is great enough to repay them.
+Farmers are our annadātā-s—givers of food.
+Without them no other profession could survive, for food sustains us all.
+Their dedication, hard work, and grit allow us to thrive, and no amount of gratitude is great enough to repay them.

-It is said annam na nindyāt (do not disgrace food), because, annam parabrahma swaroopam—food is the form of the divine.
+It is said annam na nindyāt (do not disgrace food) because annam parabrahma swaroopam—food is the form of the divine.
 In this verse, God Himself declares, “I live among those who sweat and labor for the well-being of others.”
 What greater praise or reward could there be?!
 God Himself dwells among them!

 waste food.

-In winter's chill or summer's heat, farmers toil so the world can eat.
+In winter's chill or summer's heat farmers toil so the world can eat.
 Thank God for farmers—remember, He dwells among them!

 pada vigrahaH: